 It isn’t only established laws that can be complicated when it comes to navigating fertility care worldwide.
 Cultural preferences, norms, and unwritten rules vary tremendously from place to place, and simply identifying those can be a monumental task.
 For example — while some countries allow single women to undergo IVF or IUI in hopes of becoming a single mother, there may be limited clinics that offer the services due to cultural sensitivities.
 Similarly, it may be legal for LGBTQ+ couples to adopt a child, but in some locations, they may then struggle to find an agency to work with them.
 A truly global partner understands both the written and unwritten rules of fertility care, adoption, and gestational carrier services and can help your employees get the care and services they need.

 Beyond local laws and attitudes, fertility situations have the possibility to become even more complicated with a global workforce.
 For example, if an employee had her eggs frozen while residing in Australia but is now choosing to undergo IVF in the United States, there are a number of things to consider — not just laws in both countries, but also long-distance transportation options and identifying providers who will work with eggs retrieved elsewhere.
 At Carrot, we’ve helped our members through situations like this and more; the right global fertility partner will be well-equipped to navigate complex cross-border issues.

-As a complete global fertility solution for employers, Carrot delivers fertility coverage to employees in 40 countries around the world.
+As a complete global fertility solution for employers, Carrot delivers fertility coverage to employees in over 50 countries around the world.
 Benefits leaders trust Carrot to enable global workforces to access fertility treatments — a critical component of health coverage — in a way that is safe, reliable, and comprehensive.